aFarkas/lazysizes/README.md

     http://placehold.it/700x300 2x" class="lazyload" />
 ```

-For flexible responsive images the [CSS intrinsic ratio scaling technique](http://www.mademyday.de/css-height-equals-width-with-pure-css.html) can be used:
+For flexible responsive images the [CSS intrinsic ratio scaling technique](http://www.mademyday.de/css-height-equals-width-with-pure-css.html) should be used:

 ```html
 <style>